infermesh/decentralized-p2p/README.md

 MIT License - see the [LICENSE](LICENSE) file for details

-## Security Notes
+## Notes

-- Keep your private key secure
-- Don't expose nodes directly to the internet without proper security measures
-- Consider implementing additional authentication for production use
 - This is experimental software - use at your own risk
+- Always keep your private key secure
+- For production use, implement additional security measures

 ## Support

-For issues and feature requests, please [open an issue](https://github.com/infermesh/decentralized-p2p/issues).
+For issues and feature requests, please [open an issue](https://github.com/infermesh/decentralized-p2p/issues)